 This One is Mine - Maria Semple (My library doesn't have Where'd You Go, Bernadette, which I've heard great things about, so I got this one instead.
 Meh...)

-13) Find a yoga studio and start taking classes regularly. - There is a yoga studio near my house that I drive past every day.
-That totally counts as progress, right?
+13) Find a yoga studio and start taking classes regularly. - No.

 14) Write something, anything, not blog related. - I barely write things that are blog related at this point.

 15) No spending money on new clothes this year.
 Using gift cards and rewards points are fine, but I need to get out of the habit of spending money on new stuff, just to make myself feel better.
-I swear, shopping is my addiction, but the high I get from buying a new sweater probably isn't enough to justify the amount of money I spend on clothes I don't need. - I'm better-ish, although I'm starting to think my obsession has switched from clothes to make-up and stuff for the house, so I still have some work to do.
+I swear, shopping is my addiction, but the high I get from buying a new sweater probably isn't enough to justify the amount of money I spend on clothes I don't need. - I haven't been terrible with clothes, but I've replaced that addiction with one to craft supplies.
+My new goal is, as of July 1st, not spending extraneous money on ANYTHING for the next 6 months.
+Aaaaaaaand GO!

-17) Be more consistent in updating my family blog, because my parents give me a hard time when I let it lag, and my personal blog, because I'm not as happy with myself when I let it lag. - It depends on the week.
+17) Be more consistent in updating my family blog, because my parents give me a hard time when I let it lag, and my personal blog, because I'm not as happy with myself when I let it lag. - I've, uh, been consistent about posting 2 days a week on the family blog.
+I didn't say what kind of consistency I was looking for...

 19) Post at least one picture a day on Instagram, to get myself into the habit of taking more pictures of my sweet girls, since I find entire events have passed where I've forgotten to photograph said events.
 Like Christmas.
 Sadly. - It's not happening every day, but it's gotten better.

 21) Make an effort to get to know the neighbors. - I tend to not get dressed/leave the house on the weekends, and this extends to not fraternizing with anyone who lives near me, because I'm afraid people will judge me for my make-up free, sweatpants clad weekend laze.
-I should probably get over that. - My next door neighbors are probably the NICEST people on the planet, so that hasn't been hard.
-And just last weekend, when I just wanted to keep the girls in to get ready for bed, I made an effort to go socialize when they asked us to come roast marshmallows with them.
-I consider that progress.
-Plus, the little girl two houses over is constantly inviting herself over, so I really have no choice BUT to get to know her and her family.
+I should probably get over that. - We have been SO.
+DARN.
+BUSY. but I'm trying.

 22) Write more thank you notes. - I am terrible at writing thank you notes.
 I should not be so terrible. - Still pretty terrible.